stargazer33/remote4me.com/faq.md

 ---
 ### Q: Why another job aggregator ?

 Job ads are posted on multiple job boards.
 Very often the job boards set the checkbox “Remote” on jobs without really checking the content.
-Some jobs clearly indicate it: “work from wherever you want”.
+Some jobs clearly indicate it: “work from whenever you want”.
 But other jobs contain phrases like "remotely on Friday" or "occasional remote working" - which indicates an onsite job.

 The author found no site capable to do both the aggregation and the correct classification “remote vs onsite job”.
 Additionally, the per-technology-stack job classification of existing job boards/aggregators is far from optimal (all the Javascript, Java and, let say, Python jobs are in one huge list: have fun searching it).